blaze/blaze/docs/source/tutorials.rst

   array([2, 3, 4],
         dshape='3, int32')

-You are seeing here at a first difference with NumPy, and it is the `dshape` attribute, which is basically the fusion of `shape` and `dtype` concepts for NumPy.
+You are seeing here our first difference with NumPy, and it is the `dshape` attribute.
+This is basically the fusion of `shape` and `dtype` from NumPy.
 Such unification of concepts will be handy for performing advanced operations (like views) in a more powerful way.

-Note that when creating from a Python iterable, a datashape will boe
+Note that when creating from a Python iterable, a datashape will be
 inferred:

 .. doctest::